satyarth/pixelsort/README.md

 ## randomSort

 Splits rows into intervals of random widths, then sorts the intervals.
-The probability distribution of the widths can be specified, by default it's the Maxwell–Boltzmann distribution (for no particular reason).
+The probability distribution of the widths can be specified.

 Based on https://gist.github.com/LycaonIsAWolf/667c5554e5d9d9a25ae6